-Referrer(HTTP Referrer) is one of the parameters of any visitor coming to any website and it identifies from where the visitor came from in other words from what website it was referred to your website.
+Referrer(HTTP Referrer) is one of the parameters of any visitor coming to any website, and it identifies from where the visitor came from.
+In other words, from what website was referred to your website.

-For example, if a visitor came from Google to your website while searching for “Keyword” then its referrer would be https://www.google.com/search?q=Keyword – the Google’s search page for “Keyword”.
+For example, if a visitor came from Google to your website while searching for “Keyword”, its referrer would be https://www.google.com/search?q=Keyword – the Google’s search page for “Keyword”.

 The same can be done with almost any website/page on the internet.

-In our system you can control the above mentioned parameter using the Referrer field in your project’s settings page.
+You can control the above-mentioned parameter using the Referrer field in your project’s settings page in our system.

-In the example below the traffic will be coming from trafficbot.uk website from several pages on it:
+In the example below, the traffic will be coming from the SparkTraffic website from several pages on it:

-It’s not necessary for the backlinks to be present on the original page, TrafficBot can work with out it.
+The backlinks don’t need to be present on the original page.
+SparkTraffic can work without it.

-The result from such setting would similar to the following one in your Google Analytics:
+The result from such a setting would be similar to the following one in your Google Analytics:

-Keep in mind that the webpage in your Referrers field should at least looks real, for example as many of our clients do mistakenly put simply http://www.google.com, http://www.facebook.com, http://www.twitter.com etc. in the Referrer field and then contact our support with complaints that such Referrers do not reflect in their Google Analytics.
-Obviously no website in the world can get traffic from the main page of Google.com nor Facebook.com, so Google Analytics simply filters out such fake Referrers.
+Keep in mind that the web pages in your Referrers field should at least look real, for example as many of our clients do mistakenly put simply http://www.google.com, http://www.facebook.com, http://www.twitter.com, etc. in the Referrer field and then contact our support with complaints that such Referrers do not reflect in their Google Analytics.
+Obviously, no website in the world can get traffic from the main page of Google.com nor Facebook.com, so Google Analytics filters out such fake Referrers.

-In the same time it is quite normal if the traffic would come from for example https://www.google.com/search?q=Keyword or your own Facebook page, so we strongly recommend to put real webpages so the traffic you are receiving would look natural.
+At the same time, it is quite normal if the traffic would come from, for example, https://www.google.com/search?q=Keyword or your own Facebook page, so we strongly recommend putting real web pages so the traffic you are receiving would look natural.

-In this field in trafficbot.uk in your project’s settings you can have multiple URLs and multiple domains but the total field’s size is limited to 64k text so be careful with putting too many links because the last one will be cut if the field’s size is exceeded.
+In this field in SparkTraffic, in your project’s settings, you can have multiple URLs and multiple domains, but the total field’s size is limited to 64k text, so be careful with putting too many links because the last one will be cut if the field’s size is exceeded.